 All certified expenses in connection with the acquisition of securities are deemed to be the acquisition costs of securities.

-Upon transfer of securities, in addition to the acquisition cost, the certified expenses directly related to the sale or exchange of securities (e.g. fees, commissions, etc.) may also be deducted from the sales price.
+Upon transfer of securities, in addition to the acquisition cost, the certified expenses directly related to the sale or exchange of securities (e.g. transaction fees, etc.) may also be deducted from the sales price.

 In each specific case such expenses must be considered individually, for the concept of expenses directly related to the transfer of property is not legally specified.
 Directly related expenses may be the expenses made for concluding a particular transaction where such expenses are inevitable.